Aryaman117/Autoencoder/README.md

 print('test loss: ' + str(test_loss / s))
 ```

+### Explanation

+- **Testing Loop**: Similar to the training loop, but here we use the test set.
+We calculate the loss for each user and average it to get the final test loss.

 ## Results

 After training, the model prints the loss at each epoch and the final test loss, which indicates the performance of the model.

 ## License

 This project is licensed under the MIT License.